What is auto-trading?

 Which broker we use and how much does it cost?

 We are using TD Ameritrade Institutional.
 We will provide you with all necessary paperwork to open a TD Ameritrade Institutional account.
-Lorintine Capital has negotiated a competitive commission rate of only $0.75/contract with no ticket charge, and we are optimistic about further reductions in the future as monthly contract volume grows.
-Auto-trade commissions are based on the volume of all accounts so everyone will benefit from future reductions regardless of account size.
+Lorintine Capital has negotiated very competitive rates for trading in their managed accounts.

-To be eligible for auto-trading, you need to maintain an active subscription to the respective service.
-The auto-trading fee is in addition to the subscription fee you pay for the service.
+To be eligible for a managed account in these strategies, you also need to maintain an active subscription to the respective service.
+Lorintine Capital and Steady Options are separate firms and bill separately for their services.
 Members can still remain self-managed if they want and continue paying the subscription fee only.
 We continue posting the trades on the forum.

-You can auto-trade several accounts under your name or your spouse name.
-Each account will be charged a separate auto-trading fee, but you will pay only one service subscription fee.
+You can have multiple managed accounts under your name or your spouse name.
+Each account will be charged a separate managed account fee, but you will pay only one service subscription fee to Steady Options.

 How to start